gblancogarcia/GBInfiniteScrollView/README.md

 2. Install the pod(s) by running `pod install`.
 3. Include GBInfiniteScrollView wherever you need it with `#import <GBInfiniteScrollView/GBInfiniteScrollView.h>`.

+For the page control subclass.

+1. Add a pod entry for `GBInfiniteScrollView/PageControl` to your Podfile `pod 'GBInfiniteScrollView/PageControl'`
+2. Install the pod(s) by running `pod install`.
+3. Include GBInfiniteScrollViewWithPageControl wherever you need it with `#import <GBInfiniteScrollView/GBInfiniteScrollViewWithPageControl.h>`.

 ### Source files

 You can directly add the header and implementation files to your project.